jschaf/mccc/somalia-stability/somalia-stability.md

 chokepoints. [@energy-12-chokepoint]

-Somalia's political environment, military, and physical environment are interdependent.
+Somalia's political environment, military, and physical environment are interdependent forces.
 An increase in one factor will drive an increase in another.
 As AMISOM maintains security and defeats al-Shabaab, the political legitimacy of Somalia increases.
 As the political environment stabilizes, foreign investment in the physical environment spurs economic growth.
-Inversely, Somalia can easily slide back into to civil war if al-Shabaab launches a successful counter-offensive, or if the government collapses due to clan political maneuvering.
+Inversely, Somalia could easily slide back into to civil war if al-Shabaab launches a successful counter-offensive, or if the government collapses due to clan political maneuvering.
 The delicate balance between the political environment, the military and the physical environment offers Somalia the opportunity to rise from civil war into a major power on the African continent.

 \newpage